EthWorks/AllSporter-TGE/readme.md

 The AllSporter ICO sports 8 different price tiers.
 All investments have to pass KYC before bought tokens are minted.

+## Security

+The codebase have been audited, confirming security of the Smart Contracts.
+The report can be found in the **audit** folder.

 ### Price tiers

 | Tier | Duration | Token quantity for 1 ETH |